Coherent Electron Transfer in Polyacetylene

-The different models for electron transfer have been developed with the goal of describing polaron motion in oligomers.
+Different models for electron transfer have been developed with the goal of describing polaron motion in oligomers.
 The Holstein model describes ``small-polaron" formation, or localised interaction with a particular molecule (site) and the electron conduction is accomplished by distinct hopping, a non-adiabatic process.
 The structural perturbation is similarly highly localised.
-Another regime, the ``large-polaron" model, which leads to a longer-ranged structural distortion and at the same time, a long-ranged electronic effect, is suitable for periodic systems.
+Another regime, the ``large-polaron" model, which leads to a longer-ranged structural distortion and at the same time, a long-ranged electronic effect, is more suitable for periodic systems.
 The best-known description for large-polaron formation is the SSH~\cite{ssh-rmp,ssh-pnas,ssh-prb} model.
 Polaron transport in oligomer chains using the SSH model driven by an electric field has been studied extensively~\cite{conwell-apl,conwell-synthmet2,stafstrom-prl}.
-The main result of these studies is that at high field strengths polaron dissociation occurs because of a complete decoupling of electron and lattice motion time scales for highly-energetic electrons, which leads to increased charge mobility as the carrier becomes a free electron.
+Different types of electron-phonon systems have also been studied using fully-quantised models, which also include electron correlations~\cite{fehnske}.

 It should be noted that hopping and tunnelling modes of transfer are not particular to the choice of model used (large or small-polaron) but depend also on the parameters used~\cite{tikhodeev}.
 Recently, the Holstein and SSH models have been combined, in order to describe both the inter- and intra-molecular interactions respectively of a crystal formed of pentacene chains~\cite{ishii}.
-While the inter-molecular interactions, originating from Van der Waals forces, are weak, they are not neglected because in realistic molecular crystals there is a high degree of disorder in the molecules' arrangements, and this was found to play a significant role in determining the type of charge transport at nonzero temperatures - going from bandlike to diffusive hopping transport as the disorder increases.
+While the inter-molecular interactions, originating from Van der Waals forces, are weak, they are not neglected because in realistic molecular crystals there is a high degree of disorder in the molecules' arrangements, and this was found to play a significant role in determining the type of charge transport at nonzero temperatures - going from band-like to diffusive hopping transport as the disorder increases.
 Traditionally, the distinction between the two types of transport has been made on the basis of thermally rather than phonon-activated motion in polaron models~\cite{kalosakas}.